MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

      ./mp3voicestamp -i music.mp3 -to 1 -ti 1 -sv 2

  See all available options with `--help` (or `-h`).

+## Dry-run mode ##

+ For testing purposes, there's dry-run mode available as well, which is extremely useful with batch processing.
+ By adding `--dry-run` to your command line arguments, you make the app process all the files, but instead of speaking, normalizing, mixing etc, it will just simulate this and print all the info you may be interested seeing as what will be the spoken title or how many ticks will be added to each file:

+    ./mp3voicestamp -i mp3/*.mp3 -o out/ --dry-run

+ would produce no result files, but the following output only:

+    Files to process: 2
+    Title format: "{title}"
+    Tick format: "{minutes} minutes"
+    Ticks interval 5 mins, start offset: 5 mins

+    Processing "mp3/Momentum 49.mp3"
+      Duration: 143 mins
+      Title to speak: "Momentum 49"
+      Ticks count: 28
+      Result file "out/Momentum 49 (voicestamped).mp3" *** FILE ALREADY EXISTS ***

+    Processing "mp3/Clay van Dijk guest mix.mp3"
+      Duration: 61 mins
+      Title to speak: "Clay van Dijk guest mix"
+      Ticks count: 12
+      Result file "out/Clay van Dijk guest mix (voicestamped).mp3"

 ## Configuration files ##